 Days 3,4,5: Huacachina and Ica

-We’d only planned to visit Huacachina quickly; checking out the sand dunes and doing a day tour to the Nazca lines.
+We’d only planned to visit Huacachina quickly, checking out the sand dunes and doing a day tour to the Nazca lines.
 We were then going to double back to Lima for a night to fly to Cusco.
-We loved Huacachina so much that we stayed the extra night and took a super early bus directly to Lima airport for our flight to Cusco. heck out my full Huacachina post.
+We loved Huacachina so much that we stayed the extra night and took a really early bus directly to Lima airport for our flight to Cusco.
+Check out my full Huacachina post.

 Day 6- Bus to Lima airport.
 Fly to Cusco

 We booked our flights in advance with Star Peru, finding the budget airline reliable and friendly.
 We arrived in Cusco late afternoon.
 By the time we got to our hostel it was dark and (as I was warned) I’d gotten a little sick from the drastic change in altitude.
 Take an evening to settle into the high altitude.

 The city of Cusco is like a big beautiful heritage sight in itself.
 Allow yourself a day to enjoy the main square, explore the little alleyways and frequent the upbeat bars and nightclubs.

 Day 8 – 1 day Sacred Valley tour

 With so many Inca sites around Cusco, we felt the best way to see it all was in a one-day tour.
 We booked a Sacred Valley tour from one of the main square agencies after comparing online and asking around for a good price.
 Most tours ran similar routes, but just be sure to get one that takes you to see Ollantaytambo (it was a Peru highlight for me).

 Days 9 & 10 – Train to Aguas Calientes, Machu Picchu, and overnight stay